-Whether you are looking for a simple yet unique way to say happy birthday or just want to give someone a puzzling gift that they have to figure out how to decode, using Morse code to say Happy Birthday will never go out of style.
+Whether you are looking for a simple yet unique way to say happy birthday or want to give someone a puzzling gift that they have to figure out how to translate Morse code to say Happy Birthday will never go out of style.

 By the end of this guide, you will have the knowledge and skill to say Happy Birthday in Morse code using several methods, such as writing it, speaking it, or blinking it using your eyes.